Preparedness Notes for Monday — May 11, 2020

 Economics & Investing For Preppers

 Here are the latest news items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
 We also cover hedges, derivatives, and obscura.
-And it bears mention that most of these items are from the “tangibles heavy” contrarian perspective of SurvivalBlog’s Founder and Senior Editor, JWR.
-Today, we return to the topic of custom knives.
-(See the Tangibles Investing section.)
-Pictured is a famed Randall Knife–a production knife that–because of its reputation–often sells for more than many custom knives.
+Most of these items are from the “tangibles heavy” contrarian perspective of SurvivalBlog’s Founder and Senior Editor, JWR.
+Today, we focus on freelancing and the gig economy.

 Precious Metals: